 Forever interested in evolution and Darwin, Carnegie wanted to continue learning about the natural world and provide this education to the greater Pittsburgh community in order to help all of us better understand our own evolution as humans.
 In addition, sharing the knowledge derived from the digs, as well as sharing the literal skeletons and fossils, helped foster better diplomacy between the US and other nations.
 As a result, Pittsburgh has one of the largest dinosaur collections in the United States.

-The Paleolab At Carnegie Museum of Natural History
+Visit the Paleolab At Carnegie Museum of Natural History in Pittsburgh